-- 15. While Tyco was a defendant in all of the first wave of water provider bellwether cases both Tier One and Tier Two as it pertains to the Stuart case that was being worked up for trial, Tyco was ultimately dismissed from that case because the majority of the AFFF at issue was manufactured by 3M and later National Foam. - 16.
-In both the context of the general liability discovery for the litigation generally, for the first wave of water provider bellwether work, and the massive Stuart trial preparation, Mr. Douglas and the litigation team comprised of certain PEC law firms paved the way for the ultimately successful settlement negotiations that I, along with the settlement team, helped lead, which first resulted in the settlements with 3M for up to \$12.5 billion and the DuPont entities for \$1.185 billion.
-All such efforts have now culminated in the instant \$750 million proposed settlement with Telomer Defendant, Tyco. - 17.
-As the Court is well aware, the liability case that was built against 3M, DuPont, Tyco and other Telomer Defendants was massive and has been previously outlined in other submissions.
-The litigation team's efforts were herculean in scope first, in their preparation and trial-readiness for the Stuart case, set to open on June 5, 2023, and then again in their efforts throughout the second round of water provider bellwether cases that were part of the Telomer bellwether selection and trial preparation process, which is outlined briefly below.
+&lt;sup>3 While BASF was a defendant in the first wave of water provider bellwether cases - both Tier One and Tier Two - as it pertains to the Stuart case that was being worked up for trial, BASF was ultimately dismissed from that case because, as the Court is aware, the majority of the AFFF that led to the contamination there was manufactured by 3M and later National Foam.

+As the Court is well aware, the liability case that was built against 3M, DuPont, 16.
+Tyco, BASF and other Telomer Defendants was massive and has been previously outlined in other submissions.
+The litigation team's efforts were herculean in scope - first, in their preparation and trial-readiness for the Stuart case, set to open on June 5, 2023, and then again in their efforts throughout the second round of water provider bellwether cases that were part of the Telomer bellwether selection and trial preparation process, which is outlined briefly below.
 All such efforts were conducted over a backdrop of a new and evolving regulatory framework, and developing scientific evidence attendant to such a case, which was all being overseen in the litigation context under Mr. Douglas and many of the same litigation team members.
-Such team members were responsible for: (a) collecting, reviewing and oversight of coding of over 4.95 million documents, comprising over 40 million pages totaling and spanning over fifty (50) years from the defendants, the United States, and third parties; (b) taking or defending 216 fact and expert depositions; (c) filing numerous motions to compel depositions and/or the production of documents; (d) briefing of the three (3) Boyle prongs for opposition of defendants' motion for summary judgment on the pivotal government contractor defense, as well as successful oral argument of same; (e) oversight of a selection of and then discovery in a water provider bellwether that had three phases of case development; (f) service of numerous highly specialized reports on behalf of world-class experts in highly specialized fields (as well as expert discovery); (g) briefing of summary judgment and Daubert motions in trial case; and (h) full scale trial preparation, including preparation of openings, meeting and conferring on deposition cuts and exhibits, preparation of demonstratives and exhibits, and preparation of examinations for fact and expert witnesses.
-See, e.g., CMO No. 19G.
-While previously set forth, this work is noteworthy to reiterate, as it was largely responsible for the pressure that brought about not only the resolutions with 3M and DuPont, but also was much of the basis for the eventual Settlement Agreement with Tyco.
+Such team members were responsible for: (a) collecting, reviewing and oversight of coding of over 5 million documents, comprising nearly 41 million pages totaling and spanning over fifty (50) years from the defendants, the United States, and third parties; (b) taking or defending 216 fact and expert depositions; (c) filing numerous motions to compel depositions and/or the production of documents; (d) briefing of the three (3) Boyle prongs for opposition of defendants' motion for summary judgment on the pivotal government contractor defense, as well as successful oral argument of same; (e) oversight of a selection of and then discovery in a water provider bellwether that had three phases of case development; (f) service of numerous highly specialized reports on behalf of world-class experts in highly specialized fields (as well as expert discovery); (g) briefing of summary judgment and Daubert motions in trial case; and (h) full scale trial preparation, including preparation of openings, meeting and conferring on deposition cuts and exhibits, preparation of demonstratives and exhibits, and preparation of examinations for fact and expert witnesses.
+See, e.g., CMO No. 19-G. While previously set forth, this work is noteworthy to reiterate, as it was largely responsible for the pressure that brought about not only the resolutions with 3M and DuPont, and more recently with fellow Telomer Defendant Tyco, but also was much of the basis for the eventual Settlement Agreement with BASF.